MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 Configure this system with the Windows Container feature and Docker.
 For a walkthrough on these steps, see [Windows Containers on Windows Server](./quick_start_windows_server.md).

 > This quick start is specific to Windows Server containers on Windows Server 2016.
-Additional quick start documentation is available for other configuration.
-See the table of contents for these.
+Additional quick start documentation can be found in the table of contents on the left hand side of this page.

 ## 1. Container Image - Manual

 The first step in manually creating a container image is to deploy a container.
 For this example, deploy an IIS container from the pre-created IIS image.
 Once the container has been deployed, you will be working in a shell session from within the container.
+The interactive session is initiated with the `-it` flag.
+For in depth details on Docker Run commands, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).

 ```none
 docker run -it -p 80:80 microsoft/iis:windowsservercore cmd